danieldennis15/-anthos-config-management/README.md

-To use these examples, install the Anthos Config Management operator on your Kubernetes cluster and create a custom resource that points at one of the included examples by setting the `policyDir` field to the directory of the desired example (e.g. `foo-corp`).
+To use these examples, install the Anthos Config Management operator on your Kubernetes cluster and create a custom resource that points at one of the included examples by setting the `policyDir` field to the directory of the desired example (e.g. `hipstershop`).

-This example command will configure your cluster to use the `foo-corp` example contained in this repository:
+This example command will configure your cluster to use the `hipstershop` example contained in this repository:

 ```yaml